kurisaW/PSE51-docs/pse51/strcmp/README.md

 Austin Group Defect 448 is applied, adding a requirement that `strcmp()` does not change the setting of `errno` on valid input.

 ---

-*The Open Group Base Specifications Issue 8
-IEEE Std 1003.1-2024
-Copyright © 2001-2024 The IEEE and The Open Group*